zx80/flask-simple-auth/DOCUMENTATION.md

 [Flask-Login](https://github.com/maxcountryman/flask-login) is
-yet another web-oriented Flask helper to manage logins and logouts using Flask an underlying session management.
+yet another web-oriented Flask helper to manage logins and logouts using Flask and an underlying session management.
 It does not help much with actual authentication though, and does nothing about authorizations.
 By contrast, *Flask Simple Auth*:
 - does NOT impose a user model.